tltv/gantt/README.md

 Download latest release jar from http://vaadin.com/directory#addon/gantt

 Please use version 0.3.0 or later with Vaadin Framework 7.2+.
-It's not backward compatible with earlier Vaadin Framework versions.
+Version 0.3.0 is not backward compatible with earlier Vaadin Framework versions.
 Version 0.2.2 is the last version for Vaadin Framework 7.0-7.1.

 List of features that are supported: